sonic-net/SONiC/doc/fwutil/fwutil.md

                          - none/fast/warm/cold

         Returns:
-            Output: A string, status and info
+            Output: A return code
-                status: True or False, firmware auto-update status
+                return_code: An integer number, status of component firmware auto-update
+                    - return code of a positive number indicates successful auto-update
+                        - status_installed = 1
+                        - status_updated = 2
+                        - status_scheduled = 3
+                    - return_code of a negative number indicates failed auto-update
+                        - status_err_image = -1
+                        - status_err_others = -2
-                info: The detail information of the firmware auto-update status.
+                    - return_code of zero indicates the boot_type not supported for the component firmware auto-update
-                      - True : "updated"/"installed"(which needs a reboot for the firmware to be active)/"scheduled"
-                      - False : "ns_boot_type/image_error/exec_fail"

         Raises:
             RuntimeError: auto-update failure cause
         """
         raise NotImplementedError
 ```
-The installed and updated firmware information and scheduled task should be logged in "<boot_type>_fw_auto_update" under "/tmp/firmwareupdate/" directory.
-Since each platform plugin will parse the <boot_type>_auto_update file to perform the update during the reboot, the contents can be defined and used by the platform vendors.
+The return_code of auto_update_firmware() which indicates the firmware auto-update  status, will be logged in "fw_au_status" under "/tmp/firmwareupdate/" directory by fwutil and the status file will be used for the `fwutil show auto_update_status` command.

-This allows that fwutil to recognize the firmware auto-update status and handle any further firmware auto-update request along with fw_auto_updated_status which contains the performed auto-updated status information.
-The "fw_auto_updated_status" is located at /tmp/firmwareupdate/ directory same as reboot task file and it will be formatted and contains the component's firmware auto-updated status information as below and parsed for `fwutil show auto_updated_status` command.
+Any scheduled component firmware update needs to be logged in "<boot_type>_fw_au_task".
+Each vendor needs to implement the reboot auto-update task handler plugin which is platform specific plugin and is expected to be named as "platform_fw_au_reboot_handle".
+The plugin will parse the "<boot_type>_fw_au_task" file and perform the update during the reboot if needed.
+The contents of the task file can be defined by the platform vendors and be utilized by the platform specific reboot plugin.

 ```
 {